cosmonautd/old_turret/README.md

     On Debian and derivatives (Ubuntu, Mint, elementary OS...):

         $ sudo apt-get install python-opencv

+    Make sure your OpenCV version is at least 2.4, otherwise face recognition won't work!

     If your distro's repositories doesn't have an OpenCV version available, try this PPA: